Henry Winkler shares what his 'Happy Days' scene-stealer would have thought of his 'Barry' character: 'The Fonz would be upset with Gene'

 — Henry Winkler (@hwinkler4real) April 14, 2023

-Winkler is now sharing his family's own experience with the eye disease geographic atrophy, an advanced form of macular degeneration (AMD) and a leading cause of blindness.
-He's partnered with Apellis, a pharmaceutical brand, which this year won FDA approval for a drug meant to slow progression of the disease, to encourage older adults experiencing changes in their vision to prevent the same thing from happening to them.
+Winkler is now sharing his family's own experience with the eye disease age-related macular degeneration (AMD).
+He's partnered with Apellis, a pharmaceutical brand, to raise awareness of GA, an advanced form of the disease, and encourage older adults experiencing changes in their vision to visit an eye doctor.

 "When I married Stacey, one of the gifts that I got with the marriage was my father-in-law," says Winkler, who married Stacey Weitzman, with whom he shares two adult children and her son from a previous marriage, in 1978.
 "I had a very tough dad.
 [But] here was a man, very tall, very tweedy and a great dentist, with a wonderful sense of humor.
 And we got along unbelievably well.
 He became my dentist.
 You're a dentist, you work in very small spaces.
 And all of a sudden, he started to have changes in his vision.
 He got AMD....
 He couldn't work in the small space.
 He had to close his practice earlier than he wanted.
 He couldn't see his grandchildren.
 He asked his son if his son still had a beard, because he could not see his son's face.
 And I thought, 'Wow, this is a wake-up call.
 Here is a man I really enjoy.
 I'm watching him retreat into himself.'
 And I thought, you know what, I now have a chance to tell people, 'Go and have your eyes checked.
 Go to your doctor and have your eyes checked."